The climate situation 2025

 - be very concerned about climate change:

-- action on climate change is not going according to plan
+- action on climate change has not gone according to plan

-- governments are not acting in line with their commitments
+- governments have not acted in line with their commitments to urgent action

-- the global total of CO2 emissions is still rising
+- the global total of CO2 emissions has continued to rise

 - the climate is deteriorating